 - Demography of takahe (Porphyrio hochstetteri) in Fiordland: environmental factors and management affect survival and breeding success

-- Home range size and carrying capacity of the South Island takahe (Porphyrio hochstetteri) on Tiritiri Matangi Island
+- Home range size and carrying capacity of the South Island takahe (Porphyrio hochstetteri) on Tiritiri Matangi Island (To read the full-text of this research, you can request a copy directly from the authors.)

 These websites have more information about why takahē are translocated and about successful transfers: